Chanty

 Avoid using slang or lingo

 While using lingo isn’t advised in the corporate sphere, people still do it out of habit or necessity.
-Corporate correspondence and official documents should always be free of lingo, no matter if you are a multinational company or a small startup – there are some rules that need to be followed.
+Corporate correspondence and official documents should always be free of lingo, whether you are a multinational company or a small startup – some rules must be followed.

-Using a service such as Online Writers Rating is a good way to ensure that such errors are fixed ahead of potential issues that may arise.
+Using Online services is a good way to ensure errors are fixed ahead of potential issues.
 Some of these issues can include misunderstanding or malpractice of corporate instructions and rules due to a language barrier that might exist among your colleagues.

-Make sure that all office correspondence is as professionally written as possible in order to ensure clarity and understanding.
+Ensure all office correspondence is as professionally written as possible to ensure clarity and understanding.

 Delegate important projects

 Depending on the position you hold in your company, you can delegate important tasks to your colleagues in the minority.
-This type of trust often bears fruit thanks to the feeling of inclusion that coworkers feel when trusted with important tasks.
+This type of trust often bears fruit thanks to coworkers’ feeling of inclusion when trusted with important tasks.

 While these projects shouldn’t involve managerial or team leader positions, trusting your coworkers with such work will show them that you truly care about their wellbeing in the company.
 The same effect will be felt by the others once that particular colleague (or colleagues) finishes a task with flying colors.